Life As a Materials Engineer

 - Ceramics Test Engineer

-In 2016, there was an estimated number of 27,000 jobs for Materials Engineer in 2016 (in the United States for Materials Engineer.
+There were about 27,000 jobs for Materials Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 1.9% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Materials Engineer by 2026.
 There will be an estimated 1,900 positions for Materials Engineer per year.

 The states with the most job growth for Materials Engineer are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Washington, Kansas, or West Virginia.
 These states have the worst job growth for this type of profession.